HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Related Work

-Indirect inference through a predicted heatmap offers several advantages over direct prediction \cite{belagiannis2017recurrent}.
-The landmarks are estimated by the highest response of each predicted heatmap.
-In general, due to the high computation demand for maintaining high resolution, the shape of output heatmap is smaller than the original input image by using downsampling operations.
-Specifically in face alignment networks \cite{HRNET,kumar2020luvli,yang2017stacked}, the shape of the input image is 256 pixel for width and height while the output heatmap is 64 pixel.
-That is to say, no matter how effective the above methods are, there will be the quantization error from 4 times down-sample operations influence the accuracy.
-However, they suffer from quantization error since the heatmap’s argmax is only determined to the nearest pixel.
-What's more, the size of original face images is usually much larger than input, and they are transformed into input data by a series of preprocessing operations like rotation and resize.
-These operations will inevitably lead to the existence of a decimal part of the transformed keypoints' value.
-However, the decimal part of the keypoints cannot be directly obtained even if the heatmap is restored to the same size as input, which leads to another quantization error in the final results.
+In general, due to the high computation demand for maintaining high resolution, the shape of the output heatmap is smaller than the original input image by using downsampling operations.
+As a result, these downsampling operations bring in quantization error since the heatmap’s argmax is only determined to the nearest pixel, while the subpixel value is neglected.
+Specifically, in face alignment networks \cite{HRNET,kumar2020luvli,yang2017stacked}, the shape of the input image is 256 pixels for width and height, while the output heatmap is 64 pixels.
+In other words, no matter how effective the above methods are, there will be the quantization error from 4 times down-sample operations that influence the accuracy.